MxBoud/ardublockly/README.md

 # Forked from Ardublockly
 This version of Ardublockly is forked from [Ardublockly][18]'s project.

-## Add on from this version
+## Contribution from this fork
 I'm trying to customize Ardublockly for specific tasks related with robotics.

 I'm still learning so I apologize in advance if my contribution is hard to follow!
 As seen in the screenshot, I implemented a new set of blocks using some features of the [AccelStepper][19] library.
 From theses blocks, the user is able to configure a 4 pins stepper motor and control is acceleration and maximum speed.
 I also implemeted a block for the simultaneous control of two steppers.

 ![Add on from this version][newBlocksScreenShot]